 - Tonsillitis (inflammation of the tonsils in the throat; may cause peritonsillar abscess, which is a serious tonsil infection)

 - Rheumatic fever (illness that can affect the heart and joints)

 - Glomerulonephritis (kidney disease caused by inflammation of structures in the kidneys called glomeruli)

 - Scarlet fever (illness that causes fever with body rash)

-If your child experiences frequent episodes of tonsillitis caused by strep bacteria or develops peritonsillar abscess, his or her physician may recommend tonsillectomy (removal of the tonsils).
+If a person experiences frequent episodes of tonsillitis caused by strep bacteria, or develops peritonsillar abscess, his or her physician may recommend tonsillectomy (removal of the tonsils).
 Children who have their tonsils removed usually experience fewer throat infections, including strep throat.

 However, there is some controversy regarding tonsillectomy to treat recurrent throat infections.
 Tonsillectomy is very safe, but it is surgery and does carry some risks (e.g., adverse reaction to anesthesia, excessive bleeding).

 Not all physicians agree about when the benefits of the procedure (fewer throat infections) outweigh these risks, and according to some health care professionals, tonsillectomy may be performed more often than is necessary.
 The procedure is not performed as often today as in the past; however, tonsillectomy is still one of the most common surgical procedures performed in children.